fanteastick/quartz-test/content/Quartz customization log.md

 // Copied from https://github.com/Naraenda/quartz-ascone/commit/fc70036371523ddb78b6eee895e374ab73d28519#diff-03e64821c7ee39078af3ee5bdd6f2a0765a9bae0b96160e662f275ef7ac7d0cc
 ```

-Very useful and works exactly as I had hoped.

 ## Giscus Comments

 Slightly based on code from [morrowind-modding/morrowind-modding.github.io@1bad00e · GitHub](https://github.com/morrowind-modding/morrowind-modding.github.io/commit/1bad00e1e8b27ee2dc85ab08dd2da5b75642f5b3).
 There's a script that I tried adding too but it wasn't fully working for me, but it should prevent case where the comments don't show up when clicking the homepage.
 Also consider - put the ID names in some sort of git secret stuff so other people copy-pasting code won't accidentally crosspost to my discussions.